Symbian9/qmapshack-doc-wiki/AdvProjects.md

 If in the following discussion the term _project_ is used, then this includes also the term _other_.

 The described database structure can be seen in the QMS database view.
-Here projects and data items can be selected with the help of a checkbox for display in the QMS workspace.
+Here projects and data items can be selected with the help of a checkbox for display in the QMS workspace and in the map window.

-With this database organisation several projects can be saved in one database.
+With this database organization several projects can be saved in one database.

 Data items are saved only once in database.
 They can be referenced in various projects within a given database.

-_Example of data organisation:_
+_Example of data organization:_

 A group folder (blue) with each hike track and its waypoints in a project folder (green).
 Additionally, a green _summary_ folder